Mathématique: Intergalactic Gate Bridge

 Intergalactic Gate Bridge

 He wants her because everything is falling apart, and she can always, always fix it.
 Every time.
 Without fail.
-That intellect of hers, burning like a torch.
+That intellect of hers burns like a torch.
 Not brighter than his, but steadier.
 More confident.
 She believes in herself in a way he’ll never personally know or understand or feel.
 Not in this universe, anyway.
 Other people believe in her.
 Without question, without fail, they just believe.
 And why wouldn’t they?
 She’s saved everyone.
 Over and over and over again.

-She can save John, if Rodney can’t.
-She can do anything.
-Not that he’ll admit that out loud.
+She can save John, if Rodney can’t, because she can do anything.

-Something is happening to John, to his mind.
+Something’s happening to John, to his mind.
 Something’s happening to Nick Rush as well, maybe something more and worse, and maybe—maybe something faster.
 Rodney’s not sure yet, he doesn’t know, but occult knowledge of Ancient tech is never good; Rush has opinions about the sound of a language he’s never heard spoken, and John’s been going deeper into the city, deeper all the time.
 Rodney’s started mapping his runs, the way they spiral in huge arcs, like ballistic trajectories around a center of mass.
-As though he flings himself out, away from the place he wants to go, and as though it pulls him back with a mental gravity.
+As though he flings himself out, away from the place he wants to go, and as though it pulls him back with mental gravity.

 The chair.